 My musical work has included many years of teaching (I taught my first student when I was 14 and am now 29) totalling at least 50 students.
 I’ve lost count now!
 I’ve accompanied many instrumental exams and diplomas.
 I also sang and played the accordion with some good friends in a folk band in Bristol called Hands of the Heron and played piano for the Bristol Hippodrome community choir, run by the talented Victoria Bourne (Husky Tones).

 During my free time I love growing, cooking and eating food, getting crafty, practicing yoga, walking my little dog, Tyskie, playing board games, reading and exploring.

-I received a place to study music at the University of Bristol and spent a wonderful 3 years learning piano performance and accompanying with Raymond Clarke, alongside music history, harmony, composing and conducting classes.
+I spent 3 years studying music at the University of Bristol, learning piano performance and accompanying with Raymond Clarke, alongside music history, harmony, composing and conducting classes.
 I often accompanied opera society rehearsals and university recitals, was the rehearsal pianist for the Choral Society led by head of music, John Pickard, and sang with Schola Cantorum, a beautiful medieval, female voices choir run by the fantastic Emma Hornby, who tutored me through my miraculously successful final dissertation.

 It was alongside these studies that I began to teach in Bristol.

 Since a very young age I loved to play the piano and sing, taking lessons and participating in school concerts and competitions in my hometown, Godalming.
 I enjoyed playing for the annual school musicals and participating in my secondary school jazz band where my wonderfully ambitious music teacher pushed us to a professional standard and gave us the opportunity to earn some pocket money performing at parties and weddings.
 For 4 years I sang with the Guildford cathedral choir and later received a music scholarship to study at Charterhouse school for my sixth form education.